bjmcnabb/NESAP-DMS-heatwave/README.md

 # NESAP-DMS-heatwave
-Code accompanying the manuscript "Exceptionally high dimethyl sulfide concentrations during a marine heatwave in the NE subarctic Pacific" (McNabb *et al.* 2025, *in prep.*).
+Code accompanying the manuscript titled "Exceptionally high dimethyl sulfide concentrations during a marine heatwave in the NE subarctic Pacific" (McNabb *et al.* 2025, *in prep.*).
 These scripts provide post-processing and analysis of DMS/O/P cycling & concentrations, and other ancillary data, collected along Line P during a marine heatwave in August 2022.

 _Main_: The main scripts used are the following:
 | Script  | Description |